');

 About St. Thomas, MO

-St. Thomas is a small community in Missouri with a population of 271 residents.
-The median household income is $79,250 per year, which is above the national average.
-The median age in St. Thomas is 39 years.
+St. Thomas is a small community located in Missouri with a population of 271 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $79,250 per year, which is 5% above the national median of $75,149.
+The median age of 39 years is close to the US median age of 38.9 years.

 Cost of Living in St. Thomas, MO